panzerdp/dmitripavlutin.com/content/posts/147-react-context/index.md

 ## 5. Conclusion

-The context in React is a concept that lets you supply child components with global data, no matter how deep they are in the components tree.
+The context in React lets you supply child components with global data, no matter how deep they are in the components tree.

 Using the context requires 3 steps: creating, providing, and consuming the context.